strazzere/elf-dump-fix/README.md

 ## HowToUse
  - sofix
    - params <src_so_path> <base_addr_in_memory_in_hex> <out_so_path>
-     - <src_so_path> the elf file dumped from memory.(you can use dd or IDA debugger dumping an ELF file from android process)
+     - <src_so_path> the elf file dumped from memory. (you can use dd or IDA debugger dumping an ELF file from android process)
-     - <base_addr_in_memory_in_hex> the memory base for the elf file dumped from memory, if you don't know, pass 0 is ok
+     - <base_addr_in_memory_in_hex> the memory base for the elf file dumped from memory, if you don't know, pass 0
      - <out_so_path> the output file
    - example
      - ./sofix dumped.so 0x6f5a4000 b.so